Gay Village, Montreal: Development of the Gay Village

 Originally, there were only a handful of establishments located in what is now the Gay Village.
 In the early 1980s, some bars opened along Saint-Catherine Street East, between Berri Street and Papineau Avenue, in Montreal's Centre-Sud area.
 Eventually, a new generation of gays also moved into the neighbourhood, both anglophone and francophone, including many came from other parts of Quebec.
 This was encouraged by the creation of a "Latin Quarter" in the vicinity of the Université du Québec à Montréal campus.

 The name Le Village de l'Est ("the East Village") was coined in an advertisement by one of the owners of K.O.X., a very popular bar/club at the time.
 After having lived in New York City, it was his intention to create a strong vibrant gay community similar to the East Village in Manhattan.
 The name was created to differentiate itself from the traditional downtown scene.
 Eventually, the name became known simply as "The Village" and it became Montreal's main gay residential and commercial district.
 However, its success also caused the near-disappearance of gay businesses from other areas of the city.

 By the 1990s, the Village began expanding along Amherst (now Atateken) Street, with the departure of many antique shops and the emergence of more gay-owned and gay-operated businesses.
 By this time, the Village had become well established, gaining political recognition and acceptance by the LGBT community as well as by heterosexuals.
 By gaining popularity, the area has generally thrived, having been beautified and having housing renovated.
 Almost all gay businesses in Montreal are now located in this area.

 Librairie L'Androgyne, the city's main LGBT-oriented bookstore, moved to the village in 2001, from its prior location on Saint-Laurent, but closed in 2002 due to declining sales.

-Although many LGBT individuals reside and are very present in other parts of Montreal, the Gay Village remains the heart of Montreal's LGBT community.
+Although many LGBTQ individuals reside and are very present in other parts of Montreal, the Gay Village remains the heart of Montreal's LGBT community.
 Every summer, St. Catherine Street becomes a pedestrian mall that is decked out with many pink balls strung overhead.
 Many bars and restaurants provide outdoor terraces for their patrons at this time.
 Major events that are held in the Village include Fierté Montréal (Montreal's Pride festival) and Le Festival International de Montréal en Arts.